 Professor Ralph Trueb of the Center for Dermatology and Hair Diseases in Switzerland writes about what is now known as the Rule of 50 in his book, The Difficult Hair Loss Patient: Guide to Successful Management of Alopecia.
 He says that by 50 years of age, 50% of people will have 50% gray hair regardless of gender or hair color.

 Generally, race seems to play a role in premature graying.
-Hair begins to lose color as early as the age of 20 for Caucasians, 25 for Asians, and 30 for Africans.
+Hair begins to lose color as early as the age of 20 for caucasians, 25 for Asians, and 30 for Africans.
 This relates to the observation that the lighter the skin color, the sooner that hair will turn gray.
-Graying is genetic so the exact age when it starts is individual.
+Graying can be genetic so the exact age when it starts is individual.

-Unfortunately, though, we do not get to look young forever.
-As we age, our melanocytes produce less melanin and this makes our hair fibers start losing its original color.
-Aging hair, as Professor Trueb calls it, is not just a matter of deteriorating hair color but of decreasing production and declining appearance as well.
+As we age, our melanocytes produce less melanin, causing our hair fibers to lose their original color.
+Aging hair, as professor Trueb calls it, is not just a matter of deteriorating hair color but of decreasing production and declining appearance as well.

 Some start to grow gray strands in their 20s and some in their 50s.
-Important to know that while genetics seems to be the major determinant of when and how our hair goes gray.
-Other factors also come into play:
+While genetics seems to be the major determinant of when and how our hair goes gray, other factors also come into play.